jpdoshi/custom-python-webserver/README.md

 # Features
 - No need to install packages to run
 - Fully customizable code
-- Transparent python code
+- Router implemented
-- Blazing Performance
+- Blazing Fast Performance
 - Robust, Flexible
 - Lightweight

 # Why use it?
 - This is just a basic web server implemented with http.server
-- One can implement their own algorithms
+- One can implement their own algorithm
-- Code can easily be altered
+- Code is transparent and can easily be altered

 # What next?
 - Implement your own server gateway interface
-- Setup async operations
-- Setup portable database
+- Setup portable database such as sqlite3
 - Make python code accessible in html template